 Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.

+Let's dispel a myth; most Americans think that women have equal rights grounded in the US Constitution.
+They do not, as the late Justice Antonin Scalia pointed out in 2010.
 What women have depended upon is statutory or changeable law from the Civil Rights movement of the 1960s.
 That law is still on the books but key parts are increasingly unenforceable; a law is only as good as its enforcement.

 her companion workers into nontraditional jobs.
 The war ended before it was implemented, but the idea became law in 1963, and was bolstered by Title VII of the Civil Rights Act of 1964.